In this article, we will discuss Capstan and Turret Lathes and It’s Types, Parts, and Difference between capstan and turret lathe.

-After the first operation is complete, a button or a lever is simply actuated and the spindle starts rotating at the selected speed required for the second operation without stopping the machine.
-This novel mechanism is affected by the friction clutches.
+After the first operation is complete, a button or a lever is simply actuated.
+And the spindle starts rotating at the selected speed required for the second operation without stopping the machine.
+This novel mechanism is affected by friction clutches.

-In small capstan lathes, hand operated cross slide are used which are clamped on the lathe bed at the required position.
-The larger lathes and heavy duty turret lathes are equipped with usually two designs of the carriage.
+In small capstan lathes, hand-operated cross slide is used which are clamped on the lathe bed at the required position.
+The larger lathes and heavy-duty turret lathes are equipped with usually two designs of the carriage.

 - Conventional type carriage